maoyingsen/architecture_pattern/README.md

 ### Domain Modeling Concept

-* Among the three-layered architecture (presentation layer, business logic, database layer), the domain model is close to business logic.
-The domain model is the mental map that business owners have of their buseinesses. (p14)
+* Among the three-layered architecture (presentation layer, business logic, database layer), the **domain model** is close to business logic.
+The **domain model** is the mental map that business owners have of their business. (p14)
-* The book shows the basic of building a domain model, and building an architecture around it that leaves the model as free as possible from external constraints. (p15)
+* The book shows the basic of building a domain model, and building an architecture around it that *leaves the model as free as possible from external constraints*. (p15)
-* Domain modeling is closest to the business.
-Make it easy to understand and modify.
+* Domain modeling is closest to the business. *Make it easy to understand and modify*.
 (22)

 ### The Allocation System